Board Policy 4.10.270

 In implementing this Policy, Rock Valley College complies with the Americans with Disabilities Act of 1990 (ADA), the Americans with Disabilities Amendments Act of 2008 (ADAAA), Section 504 of the Rehabilitation Act of 1973, the Service Animal Access Act/White Cane Law, and all other federal and State laws pertaining to service animals and/or accommodations for individuals with disabilities.

-Rock Valley College recognizes the importance of allowing individuals with disabilities who require the use of service animals to receive the benefit of the work or tasks provided by such animals while on campus.
-As such, the College desires to ensure that all individuals with disabilities who require the assistance of a service animal have an equal opportunity to access College property, courses, programs, and activities.
+Rock Valley College recognizes the importance of allowing people with disabilities who require the use of service animals to receive the benefit of the work or tasks provided by such animals while on campus.
+As such, it is the College’s policy to ensure that all students with disabilities who require the assistance of a service animal have an equal opportunity to access College property, courses, programs, and activities.

 Examples of tasks a service animal may perform include, but are not limited to: